skurhse/bass/README.md

 Navigate bass using the GitHub [Table of Contents button](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) on the upper right (☰).

 Card categories are listed in alphabetical order.
+Sections contain one or more 'What is?'-style question to establish foundational terms.

 ## Agile Software Development